Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Client-Driven Power Balancing for Over-the-Air Federated Learning

+Consider an optimization problem\footnote{If one wishes to optimize the artificial noise level more finely, an extra design variable such as a scaling factor $\xi\in[0,1]$ could be introduced so that the effective noise power becomes $\xi\sigma_{n}^2$, where $\sigma_{n}^2$ is the maximum noise power transmitted by CwP.
+This would enable continuous tuning of the noise level and provide a richer trade-off between privacy and convergence.
+However, in this paper, we focus on two extreme strategies, \texttt{noisy} and \texttt{idle} to clearly delineate and compare the trade-offs between privacy protection and convergence performance without the additional complexity of optimizing $\xi$.}

 where $\bar{\gamma}~ ( >0)$ and $\bar{\epsilon}~ (> 0)$ in the first two thresholds are the acceptable convergence error and privacy requirement, respectively and the last two constraints represent a feasible range of received noise variance $\sigma_{q_t}^2$ and receive power balancing parameter $\rho$, respectively.
+Constraints \eqref{ct:gamma} and \eqref{ct:epsilon} represent the system’s minimum quality-of-service (QoS) requirements.
+If these thresholds are set too stringently, making it impossible to satisfy both constraints simultaneously, the minimum QoS cannot be achieved.
+In such cases, we declare the feasible set empty, preventing the initiation of the training process that follows the optimization stage.
+Conversely, if the objective is to find an optimal solution regardless of the QoS requirements, we can gradually increase these threshold values until the feasible set becomes non-empty, at which point we apply the proposed algorithm.

 The objective function in $\mathcal{P}_1$ involves the global iteration parameter $\tau$, resulting in a mixed-integer programming (MIP) problem, which is inherently complex.
 To address this efficiently, we decompose the problem into two subproblems and solve them sequentially.
 In the first stage, we propose a straightforward approach by precisely narrowing down the search space to a feasible set $\mathcal{T} \subseteq \mathbb{Z}^{+}$ that satisfies thresholds \eqref{ct:gamma} and \eqref{ct:epsilon} for all feasible $\rho$.
 In the second stage, for each given $\tau\in\mathcal{T}$, we can omit thresholds \eqref{ct:gamma} and \eqref{ct:epsilon}, allowing us to fully concentrate on finding the values of $\rho$ and $\tau$ that minimize $\mathcal{G}(\rho, \tau)$.